-Equipment Delegation Foreign language proficiency 100 points English (screening on the basis of scores of either TOEIC, TOEFL or IELTS) Academic Exam 200 points You must select four subjects from among twelve subjects available: 1) Architectural history, 2) Architecture and planning; 3) Urban planning, 4) Urban environmental management and planning; 5) Architectural environmental engineering; 6) Building materials and construction system, 7) Structural mechanics of buildings; 8) Structural planning of buildings; 9) Visual Media Studies; 10) Audio Media Studies; 11) Literary Studies; 12) Performance Studies.
+Whiten Examination Selection Foreign language proficiency 100 points English (screening on the basis of scores of either TOEIC, TOEFL or IELTS) Academic Exam 200 points You must select four subjects from among twelve subjects available: 1) Architectural history, 2) Architecture and planning; 3) Urban planning, 4) Urban environmental management and planning; 5) Architectural environmental engineering; 6) Building materials and construction system, 7) Structural mechanics of buildings; 8) Structural planning of buildings; 9) Visual Media Studies; 10) Audio Media Studies; 11) Literary Studies; 12) Performance Studies.
 The applicant of the Special Admission for International Students can select an English short essay replacing with the above.
-On-the-spot 200 Presentation of design issue assigned to examinees, using an A1-size design points sheet of paper.
-Portfolio and Interview 100 points Examinees submit portfolios consisting of architectural works they have created, and undergo an oral assessment in that regard.
+On-the-spot design 200 points Presentation of design issue assigned to examinees, using an A1-size pomis sheet of paper. and Examinees submit portfolios consisting of architectural works they have created, and undergo an oral assessment in that regard.

 - Note 1: Examinees are to submit portfolios comprised of two or more architectural works which they can prove as their own creation.
-Examinees are also to submit summaries pertaining to their portfolios. - 1) Proof of original work: Official university seal (affixed directly to architectural drawings), document attesting to entry in a competition, or other such evidence, and certification from a faculty advisor.
-Faculty advisor certification must be provided on the form specified by YNU (Form 11). - 2) Examinees are to submit their portfolios in the form of a single A3-size clear file folder (with 20 or fewer folder pockets) showing their works and certificates (facing-page spreads will not be accepted).
+1),2).
+Examinees are also to submit summaries pertaining to their portfolios.
+3) - 1) Proof of original work: i) Certification by the faculty advisor to whom the design was submitted must be provided on the form specified by YNU (Form 11); ii) Official university seal proving submission of your work (affixed directly to architectural drawings, faculty advisor's signature, etc.); and iii) a copy of the application or the original certificate if entered into a competition, etc. - 2) Examinees are to submit their portfolios in the form of a single A3-size clear file folder (with 20 or fewer folder pockets) showing their works and certificates (facing-page spreads will not be accepted).
 Examination numbers must be written on the front cover of the portfolios.
 The portfolios should also weigh lightly.
-(Recommended clear file folder: Kokuyo, A3-size, Clear book, carryall, fixed, 7-5833T) - 3) Portfolio summaries: Examinees are to provide a summary with illustrations of two of their architectural works on a single A4-size sheet of paper.
-Examination numbers must be written on the portfolio summaries. - Note 2: With on-the-spot designs, examinees have five hours to prepare a design on a single sheet of A1-size Kent paper based on a challenge they have been given, and then make a presentation of their work. - 1) Drawing boards, A1-size Kent paper and tracing paper will be provided at the testing site.
+(Recommended clear file folder: Kokuyo, A3-size, Clear book, carryall, fixed, \$\overline{7}\$-5833T) - 3) Portfolio summary: Examinees are to provide a summary of their portfolio showing illustrations of two of their architectural works on a single A4-sized sheet of paper.
+The examination number must be written on the portfolio summary. - Note 2: With on-the-spot designs, examinees have five hours to prepare a design on a single sheet of A1-size Kent paper based on a challenge they have been given, and then make a presentation of their work. - 1) Drawing boards, A1-size Kent paper and tracing paper will be provided at the testing site.
 Examinees are not allowed to bring their own paper (tracing paper, plotting paper, Kent paper, etc.). - 2) Examinees may create free-hand drawings, but if necessary should bring their own T-square rulers, adjustable triangles, drafting tape and other such items.
 Presentation aids that do not cause a distraction to other examinees may also be used. - 3) Examinees may not use parallel rulers, computers or printers.

 Dates Subjects/Tests Time

-English
+Foreign Language Proficiency (English)

-August 21 (Mon.)
+August 20 (Mon.)
 Academic Exam 9:00 to 11:00

 On-the-spot design 12:30 to 17:30

-August 22 (Tue.)
+August 21 (Tue.)
 Portfolio and Interview From 12:30

-^{}Faculty members and Y-GSA candidate students are not required to meet before examinations.
-Y-GSA candidates do not need to write the name of a faculty advisor on application documents.
-If you wish to select an academic advisor marked with () in the faculty members list on P.22-27, be sure to contact them beforehand.
+\Faculty members and Y-GSA candidate students are not required to meet before examinations.
+Y-GSA candidates do not need to write the name of their faculty advisor on application documents.
+If you wish to select an academic advisor marked with (\) in the faculty members list on pp. 24-29, be sure to contact them beforehand.